 After finishing your body paragraphs, don't forget your introduction and conclusion paragraphs.
 Both should briefly mention the author’s argument and the examples you're using to support your thesis, but everything else is up to you.
-Some students write about the concept in theory, and others just try to restate the thesis in different ways.
-Even a couple of sentences is better than nothing - try to scribble something in even if you're running out of time.
+Some students write about the concept in general, and others just try to restate the thesis in different ways.
+Even a couple of sentences is better than nothing—try to scribble something in even if you're running out of time.

 Sample Introduction Paragraph

 In the article “Foreign News at a Crisis Point,” Peter S. Goodman eloquently argues the point that news organizations should increase the amount of professional foreign news coverage provided to people in the United States.
 Goodman builds his argument by using facts and evidence, addressing the counterarguments, and couching it all in persuasive and compelling language.

 Stage 4: Revise (2-3 Minutes)

 Much like planning on the SAT essay, revision seems unnecessary to most students.
 But trust us, it will help your score.
 There are two reasons for this:

 - Revising helps you change up your vocabulary and fix mistakes and/or illegible words